UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 by OAuth2 so no passwords are necessary.
 When the nodeserver is started up for the first time you will be asked to give permission.

+If the Tag Manager is configured for Fahrenheit then all temperatures should be shown in Fahrenheit, same with Celsius, although that has not been tested yet.

 ## Supported Sensors

 This node server is intended to eventually support all Wireless Tags used by the